lachlan-ibm/ibmvia_autoconf/docs/webseal.rst

 User Mapping
 ============
 User mapping can be used to modify or enrich an authenticated user's credential data.
 This can be used to both switch the identity of a user or add attributes to a user's existing credential.
-User mapping rules are added to a Verify Access deployment using XLST rules.
+User mapping rules are added to a Verify Identity Access deployment using XLST rules.
 Detailed information about user mapping XSLT configuration can be found `here <https://www.ibm.com/docs/en/sva/latest?topic=methods-authenticated-user-mapping>`_.
 The name of the XSLT file will be used as the name of the user mapping rule.

-.. autoclass:: src.verify_access_autoconf.webseal.WEB_Configurator.User_Mapping
+.. autoclass:: src.ibmvia_autoconf.webseal.WEB_Configurator.User_Mapping
    :members: